GISMentors/osgeo-101/organisation/membership.rst

 A Charter Member can be

-* person, who have already made a contribution to open source geospatial software, data or education.
+* A person, who has already made a contribution to open source geospatial software, data or education.
-* should be willing to put in time and effort on Foundation activities
+* Should be willing to put in time and effort on Foundation activities.
-* should believe in the general goals of the Foundation
+* Should believe in the general goals of the Foundation.
-* should be prepared to works constructively and positively towards the goals of the Foundation.
+* Should be prepared to works constructively and positively towards the goals of the Foundation.
 Good teamwork skills are an asset.

 OSGeo currently has `427 Charter Members <https://www.osgeo.org/about/charter-members/>`_ (summer 2019).